 The way to increase operations per second is not to go after FLOPS at all; floating-point is a poor format for representing numbers and doing arithmetic.
-SciSci has a number representation scheme of its own, based not on floating-point arithmetic, but on exact $p$ -adic arithmetic.
-SciSci is building the first fast and errorless AI accelerator chip, the exact processing unit (EPU), to perform exact arithmetic without any rounding error, and faster than floating-point, using this alternative number representation.
+SciSci has a number representation scheme of its own, based not on floating-point arithmetic, but on exact p -adic arithmetic.
+SciSci is building the first fast and errorless AI accelerator chip, the exact processing unit (EPU), to perform exact arithmetic without any rounding error, and faster than floating-point, using this alternative number representation and its own original architecture.
 The EPU will give perfect-precision results and 15x speed gains per operation per ALU.
-SciSci aims to end the tradeoff between precision and speed for more scalable AI.
+SciSci will end the precision/speed tradeoff to scale AI.